February 23, 2007

 Requirements for all ARRL VEC exam sessions:

-• Applicant must be registered with FCC CORES and use their FRN.
+• Applicant must be registered with the FCC CORES and use their FRN.

 FCC CORES User Account and Registration